About Music Series Grants

 • Nonprofits complete registration form to determine which grant type (AMP, VIBE or BLOC) is the right fit for their community

-• Once grant type is determined, nonprofits complete an online grant application (a nonprofit may submit only one application for a Levitt Music Series Grant)
+• Once grant type is determined, nonprofits complete an online grant application (a nonprofit may submit only one application for a Levitt Music Series grant)

 • The Levitt Foundation reviews all submitted applications; selected proposals advance to the public voting period and receive a mini grant of $1,500 and Levitt Voting Toolkit to support their efforts

-• Finalists determined by public voting are reviewed by the Levitt Foundation
+• Finalists determined by public voting

-• Grants are awarded to U.S.-based nonprofits
+• Grants are awarded to selected U.S.-based nonprofits

 • Each grantee receives a three-year matching grant of up to $40K/year for three years (2026, 2027, 2028) to present a Levitt Music Series of 7-10 free outdoor concerts each year